holochain/how/DESIGN.md

 - refine (presumed complete ready for review)
 - align (approved)

-The protocol for each one of these phases must be named in the bundle and point to the protocol standard on the tree being used.
+The protocol for each one of these phases must be named in the unit and point to the protocol standard on the tree being used.

 where `version` is:
 ```